renebarto/baremetal/doc/tutorials/19-timer-extension.md

   - Line 105-108: We declare and implement a method `CheckMagic()` to check the magic number
 - Line 113: We define the values for the days per month
 - Line 115: We define the values for the month names
+- Line 129: We update the constructor to initialize the kernel timer list
+- Line 146: We update the special constructor to initialize the kernel timer list
+- Line 161-164: We update the destructor to clean up the timers
-- Line 346-482: We implement the method `StartKernelTimer()` to start a kernel timer
+- Line 354-390: We implement the method `StartKernelTimer()` to start a kernel timer
-  - Line 348: We calculate the time the timer should expire
+  - Line 356: We calculate the time the timer should expire
-  - Line 349: We perform a sanity check that the handler is valid
+  - Line 357: We perform a sanity check that the handler is valid
-  - Line 351-352: We create a new kernel timer, and verify it was created
+  - Line 359-360: We create a new kernel timer, and verify it was created
-  - Line 355-370: We first find the correct position in the list to insert the new timer (the list is order by expiration time)
+  - Line 363-378: We first find the correct position in the list to insert the new timer (the list is order by expiration time)
-  - Line 372-379: We then insert the timer in the list at the correct position
+  - Line 380-387: We then insert the timer in the list at the correct position
-- Line 388-406: We implement the method `CancelKernelTimer()` to cancel a kernel timer
+- Line 396-414: We implement the method `CancelKernelTimer()` to cancel a kernel timer
-  - Line 390-391: We convert the handle back to a pointer, and verify it is valid
+  - Line 398-399: We convert the handle back to a pointer, and verify it is valid
-  - Line 394-405: We find the element in the list, and remove it
+  - Line 402-413: We find the element in the list, and remove it
-- Line 411-441: We implement the method `PollKernelTimers()` to check all registered kernel timers for expiration, and handle them
+- Line 419-449: We implement the method `PollKernelTimers()` to check all registered kernel timers for expiration, and handle them
-  - Line 413: We get the first element in the list
+  - Line 421: We get the first element in the list
-  - Line 414-440: We loop through all elements in the list
+  - Line 422-448: We loop through all elements in the list
-     - Line 416: We get the timer from the element, and verify it is valid, and has the correct magic number
+     - Line 424: We get the timer from the element, and verify it is valid, and has the correct magic number
-     - Line 420-423: We check if the timer has expired, if so we skip the timer
+     - Line 428-431: We check if the timer has expired, if not we skip the timer
-     - Line 427: If it did expire we remove the timer from the list
+     - Line 435: If it did expire we remove the timer from the list
-     - Line 429-431: We extract the handler, verify it is valid, and call it
+     - Line 437-439: We extract the handler, verify it is valid, and call it
-     - Line 436: We delete the timer
+     - Line 444: We delete the timer
-     - Line 439: We re-initialize the element, as the list may have changed
+     - Line 447: We re-initialize the element, as the list may have changed
-- Line 565: We call `PollKernelTimers()` from the interrupt handler, to update the kernel timers
+- Line 573: We call `PollKernelTimers()` from the interrupt handler, to update the kernel timers

 ### Update CMake file {#TUTORIAL_19_TIMER_EXTENSION_ADDING_KERNEL_TIMERS___STEP_3_UPDATE_CMAKE_FILE}